JohnnyJayJay/spigot-maps/README.md

 A small library that makes the use of customised maps in Spigot very easy.

+## Features
+- Dynamic map rendering (based on render context)
+- Text and image rendering with convenient usage
+- Base class for own renderer implementations
+- API to store renderers persistently
+- Tools to resize / crop / divide images so that they fit the minecraft maps
+- Convenient builder classes and factory methods
+- Implementation of MapView to use directly with the Spigot API

 ## Add as dependency

 ### Maven